Contact Us

 Imagine that aggressive client earlier who was shouting abuse at you.
 Can you see her angry face?
 Do you hear her hostile voice?
 What do you feel now?
 Uncomfortable, perhaps?
 Butterflies or a little knot in your stomach?
 When we start to have negative thoughts, it’s hard to stop them.

 But the good news is, you can stop your negative thoughts from spiraling out of control.
 As soon as you notice that you are moving towards negative outlook, STOP!
 Take a few moments, close your eyes and think of something that’s guaranteed to put a smile on your face.

 For example, playing with your adorable, fluffy ginger kitten with tiny paws.
 Watching him chase his tail around and around.
 Make it as vivid as possible, as if it’s actually happening.
 How do you feel now?
 Lighter!
 Happier!

-This technique is simple, and it works.
+The memories of the aggressive client have been replaced by a positive picture of fun and laughter.
+This technique is simple, but it works.
 You might not get it quite right the first time but keep practising.
 Slowly, you learn to control your moods better so your moods don't control you.

-Final thoughts...
+Final thoughts......

 Stress can also be a positive force in our lives.
 In my own life, stress has motivated me to perform better, stretched me to learn new skills and find strength I didn’t know I had.
 We all experience stress, the only difference is how we respond to it.
 When we choose to see the positive side of stress, we become more resourceful, resilient, and happier too.

-If we don’t, stress becomes chronic.
+If we don’t, stress becomes chronic - a ticking time bomb!

+Don’t you owe it to yourself, and your loved ones to bring more balance into your life?
 So, instead of reaching for that bottle, I challenge you to try these simple activities and make them part of your daily routine.

-It’s possible to feel balanced and in control – even in a stressful work environment.
+It’s possible to feel balanced and in control – even in a stressful work environment!

 Eila Mikkonen